Kartikk1127/Docker/README.md

 13. There's another way to preserve your data by creating your own path and storing the mysql data there.
 14. Just replace ```mysql-data``` in the docker run command above by the path of your own choice and you'll be good to go.

+## Docker Compose
+Till now, we have been doing a lot of manual work and running a lot of commands manually.
+Docker compose is a tool that helps in automating things for us.
+Let's understand how it works.
+1. This is yet another configuration file which is a **yml** or **yaml** file.
+2. This file helps in creating more than 1 container simultaneously.
+3. I have added a sample docker compose file in this project.
+4. Install docker compose: ```sudo apt-get install docker-compose-v2```
+5. Now, inside the project's directory create a docker compose file.
+6. Now, run: ```docker compose up```
+7. That's it, docker compose will create 2 containers for you with the exact same configurations.
+8. There's no need to create a dockerfile now.
+9. **NOTE**: You must have noticed that I have added additional health checks in the file.
+This is because if the application started without the mysql being up, it'll break eventually.
+10. The docker compose file in this project depicts a flask app connected with mysql server.